Parenting cases – the best interests of the child

 In deciding what is in the best interest of a child, the Act requires a court to take into account two tiers of considerations – primary considerations and additional considerations:

-- the benefit to children of meaningful relationships with both parents
+- the benefit to children of having a meaningful relationship with both parents

-- the need to protect children from physical or psychological harm (from being subjected or exposed to abuse, neglect or family violence).
+- the need to protect the child from physical or psychological harm from being subjected to, or exposed to, abuse, neglect or family violence

 - the child’s views and factors that might affect those views, such as the child’s maturity and level of understanding

 - the child’s relationship with each parent and other people, including grandparents and other relatives

 - the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the child and the other parent